IBM/ansible-for-i-sap/docs/docsite/rst/sap_install_app_server.rst

 ^^^^^^^^

 ..
 [1] Default provided.
 ..
-[2] Needed software and location of the software have be provided.
+[2] Required software and the location of the software has to be provided.
 ..
 [3] Only needed in mode reuseInifile.
 ..
 [4] Only needed in mode createInifile.
 For encrypted data like passwords, the data has to be copied directly from the SWPM generated files inifile.params and instkey.pkey!
 ..
 [5] Only needed in mode createInifile.
 Default provided.